 • Refer you to the right person and arrange a meeting.

 • Follow up to make sure your concern is resolved.

 • Recommend changes to the University to correct problem areas.

 No, this is not an "office of record" at the University.
-The staff of the Ombudsman Office are "designated neutrals" who function independently of regular University administration and management.
-If you wish to pursue formal channels, we will be happy to refer you to the appropriate University office(s).
+The Ombudsman is a "designated neutral" who functions independently of regular University administration and management.
+If you wish to pursue formal channels, the Ombudsman will be happy to refer you to the appropriate University office(s).